 I sit up, the bed creaks and I freeze.
 But the two familial slumberings continue.
 I squirm out of the hot sleeping bag and dangle my bare feet over the side of the bed.

 As I slowly stand up, I lean on the draining board, which is spotless after Linus’ scrubbing.
 The cold metal feels good against my sweaty palm.
-I peak through the round window out at the sea, slightly darker than the September sky.
-Now I see the water’s edge, too, and the trees quietly standing on the island.
+I peek through the round window out at the sea, slightly darker than the September sky.
+Now I see the water’s edge, too, and the trees standing quietly on the island.

 Sam turns in his bed and snorts.
 I prepare to lie back if he wakes, and pretend to be sleeping.
 I can’t handle his nightmares.
 He describes them in detail (to me, never to his father), and they don’t sound like the dreams of a child.

 I calmly turn my head, then my body, like a programmed fembot.
-I head towards the storage locker.
-I take a step, the floor creaks.
-Sam and I varnished the plankstogether, in the spring sun when I was feeling ok for a change.
+The floor creaks.
+Sam and I varnished the planks together, in the spring sun when I was feeling okay for a change.
 We sanded and polished the whole day; even Sam managed some elbow grease after being bribed with ice cream and soda.

 The last step.
 I raise my hand onto the latch and put my finger through the hook.
 Should I cough to hide the click?
 If they wake up I can say I’m looking for tissues.
 “You know we don’t keep tissues there, are you running a fever?
 Why aren’t you wearing a jumper if you’re cold?”
 I decide not to cough.